amchi1205/StockWatch/README.md

 Start the Flask server:
 bash
-Copy

 python app.py
 Open your browser and navigate to http://127.0.0.1:5000.
 Future Improvements

 SQL Database for Trading Journal: The trading journal currently uses in-memory storage.

 Future work will include integrating a SQL database to persist trade data.
 User Authentication: Add user accounts to allow multiple users to track their trades independently.
 Advanced Analytics: Implement additional analytics features, such as portfolio performance tracking and risk assessment.
 Improved UI/UX: Enhance the user interface with modern design elements and interactive charts.